CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/faq.md

 <a href="https://hpcc.umd.edu/hpcc/help/slurmenv.html">Slurm Environment Variables</a>

-Q. If I find an issue, or need help with this CMAQ Parallel Cluster Tutorial what do I do?
+Q. If I find an issue, or need help with this CMAQ ParallelCluster Tutorial what do I do?

 A. Please file an issue using github.